Afghanistan’s collapse leaves allies questioning U.S. resolve on other fronts

 The decade-long Soviet occupation of Afghanistan, which ended in 1989, is widely remembered as a failure, one that leaves Russia in no mood to reengage too closely with Afghanistan, he said.

-But at least, he noted, the government left behind by the Soviets survived for three years after the withdrawal of Red Army forces.
+But at least, Lukyanov noted, the government left behind by the Soviets survived for three years after the withdrawal of Red Army forces.

 "We believe our failure was big, but it seems the Americans achieved an even bigger failure," he said.